EU adds top Putin aide, two Crimea energy firms to sanctions list

 Also on the EU's new list of people facing asset freezes and visa bans were several pro-Russian separatist leaders in eastern Ukraine, including Vyacheslav Ponomaryov, the rebel mayor of Slaviansk who said earlier on Monday his eastern region needed Russian troops to provide stability.

-Russia criticised the EU for expanding sanctions over the Ukraine crisis and urged it to respect self-rule votes in two eastern Ukrainian provinces.
+Russia criticized the EU for expanding sanctions over the Ukraine crisis and urged it to respect self-rule votes in two eastern Ukrainian provinces.

 "By continuing its faulty, anti-Russian sanctions logic, the European Union undermines trust in itself as a partner and casts doubt on its claim to an objective role in supporting a resolution of Ukraine's internal conflict," the Foreign Ministry said in a statement.